open-science-uppsala/open_science_uppsala/events/README.md

 # Events

-These are the OSU events, in chronological order.
+These are the past OSU events, in chronological order.

 When                  | Where              |What
 ----------------------|--------------------|------------------------------------------------